Style (Taylor Swift song): Background and production

 Taylor Swift had identified as a country musician, up until her fourth studio album, Red, which was released on October 22, 2012.
 Red incorporates eclectic pop and rock styles beyond the country stylings of Swift's past albums, which led to critics questioning her country-music identity.
 Swift began writing songs for her fifth studio album in mid-2013 while touring on the Red Tour.
 Inspired by 1980s synth-pop, she named the album 1989 after her birth year to signify an artistic reinvention: she described it as her first "official pop album".
 In 1989, Swift and the Swedish producer Max Martin served as executive producers.
 Out of 13 tracks on the standard edition, Martin and his frequent collaborator Shellback produced seven, including "Style".

+According to the liner notes of 1989, Swift wrote some of the first lyrics to "Style" in February 2014.
 The producer Ali Payami and the guitarist Niklas Ljungfelt composed the instrumental of "Style", a guitar-driven track inspired by Daft Punk and what Ljungfelt described as "funky electronic music".
 Payami played the track to Martin, which Swift overheard and led to her becoming fond of the track.
 She and Martin wrote new lyrics to the instrumental, and Shellback and Payami co-wrote the track.
 Martin, Shellback, and Payami produced "Style", which was recorded by Michael Illbert and Sam Holland, assisted by Cory Bice, at MXM Studios in Stockholm and Conway Recording Studios in Los Angeles.
 The song was mixed by Serban Ghenea and John Hanes at MixStar Studios in Virginia Beach, and it was mastered by Tom Coyne at Sterling Sound in New York City.
 "Style" was the last song produced for 1989; Swift said that once she finished the track, she knew the album was complete: "There was a huge missing piece, and that song filled it."